CalyxOS/calyxos.org/pages/docs/guide/apps/index.md

 [[F-Droid Basic]] is the **preferred app store** for CalyxOS.
 All the apps available in F-Droid are free and **open source** software, and contain no trackers or advertising.

-* Install free software Android apps.
+* CalyxOS’ default app store, F-Droid installs during the Setup Wizard to enable seamless app downloads on your first day running CalyxOS.
-* In addition to the standard F-Droid source for apps (aka "repository"), CalyxOS includes a source for CalyxOS apps, which allows us push out out-of-band updates for various apps when needed.
+* In addition to the standard F-Droid source for apps (aka “repository”), CalyxOS includes a source for CalyxOS apps, which allows us push out out-of-band updates for various apps when needed.

 In earlier versions, CalyxOS gave the client app (F-Droid) special privileges to streamline app updates, installs, and uninstalls.
 However, since [CalyxOS 5.1.2](https://calyxos.org/news/2023/11/30/november-feature-update/), these privileges have been dropped for new installs in favor of a newer client app (F-Droid Basic).